wfjvdham/JavaScript_course/07_javascript_nodejs/README.md

 1. Use a library like [async](caolan.github.io/async/)
 1. Use [Promises](https://medium.com/@ramsunvtech/promises-of-promise-part-1-53f769245a53)

+**Note** starting from ES7 Promises can be combined with the `async` and `await` keywords

 ### Promises

+Good basic explanation about promises can be found [here](https://scotch.io/tutorials/javascript-promises-for-dummies)

-An object that can have three states:
+A promise is an object that can have three states:

 1. **pending:** Initial Case where promise instantiated.
 1. **fulfilled:** Success Case which means promise resolved.